 Do you have admissions interviews?

-The PA Program will be interviewing candidates throughout Spring semester 2018 and during Summer semester 2018 and will continue until the class is filled.
-We will be offering seats in the program on a rolling basis.
+The PA Program will be interviewing candidates on a rolling basis throughout Spring and Summer semester 2018 offering seats with each interview session until the class is filled.

 Do you have a supplemental application?